 A democracy cannot stand helpless before the torrent of unleashed power that is everywhere present in this political and economic world of ours.
 Therefore, it becomes the responsibility of young Americans to participate in the political process so that their voice may be heard, so that they may have a part in the making of the great decisions.
 It will do us no good to complain of the inefficiency of government, when we refuse to enter the political arena in the cause of good government.
 Democratic government is like a mirror that reflects the image of the body politic.
 Government is as good, or as bad, as we make it.
 The representatives we elect to serve us are men of our own choice.
 If politics in America is corrupt and dirty, it behooves clean-minded citizens and those who believe in decency, to move in and clean house.
-To stand on the side lines as a disillusioned critic is not true Americanism.
+To stand on the sidelines as a disillusioned critic is not true Americanism.
 Americanism today, as in the years past, requires eternal vigilance as the price of our liberty.
 It demands the active participation of every citizen, and the guidance of leadership that comes from the people.

-To tie ourselves with concept of democracy which repudiates the use of the instruments of government for the general welfare is to deny ourselves of the stabalizing force of organized society.
+To tie ourselves with concept of democracy which repudiates the use of the instruments of government for the general welfare is to deny ourselves of the stablizing force of organized society.

-Ask yourself if an erganization of young Americans can remain apathetic and indifferent to the affairs of politics?
-This is our government - it belongs to "we the people," it is our agent to aid and assist us in the realization of our individual aims and aspirations.
-I urge you to make A" priority on your agenda for today and the future.
+Ask yourself if a organization of young Americans can remain apathetic and indifferent to the affairs of politics?
+This is our government - it belongs to "we the people," it is our agent to aid and assist us in the realization of our individual sims and aspirations.
+I urge you to make politics and governmental affairs your personal business - give it a "double A" priority on your agenda for today and the future. - Pauso

-Your convention meets when dark diplomatic clouds are gathering.
+Your commencement is held when dark diplomatic clouds are gathering.
 In the minds of thoughtful people everywhere is the frightening question, "Are we to lose the peace again this time?"